 Pre-K 4 SA is a city-funded initiative to provide full-day prekindergarten to thousands of four-year-old children in San Antonio.
 In addition, it provides professional development for teachers in early childhood education and makes grants to early childhood programs across San Antonio to expand access.
 The vision of Pre-K 4 SA is that the widespread availability of high quality early childhood education will, within a generation, elevate San Antonio’s workforce to a world class level.
 This guide will share what parents and caregivers looking for San Antonio preschools need to know about enrolling their children at one of the four education centers around the city.
+Open enrollment for the 2021–22 school year began on February 1, 2021, and continues until all spots are full.

 About Pre-K 4 SA